-I want to drive a truck and go over the road but I'm not 21 yet.
-Do I have to wait until I turn 21 to get my license?
+I want to drive a truck and go over the road but I'm not 21 years old yet.
+Do I have to wait until I turn 21 years old to get my license?

 Not at all!
-You may apply for your CDL as soon as you have completed your training and are ready to take the tests required for a commercial driver license.
+You may apply for your CDL if you are 18 years old and as soon as you have completed your training and are ready to take the tests required for a commercial driver license.

-However, before you will be eligible to go over the road and drive outside of Wisconsin, you must be 21.
-If you receive your CDL before the age of 21, you may drive intrastate (inside Wisconsin) until you do turn 21.
+However, before you will be eligible to go over the road and drive outside of Wisconsin, you must be 21 years old.
+If you receive your CDL before then, you may drive intrastate (inside Wisconsin) until you do turn 21 years old.

 I'm in truck driving school.
 What equipment will I be able to drive once I have my commercial driver license?

 What you are allowed to drive depends on two things: the license class and which, if any, endorsements you have.
 Here's a breakdown:

 - Class A: Allows you to drive any combination of vehicles with a combined GVWR of 26,001 lbs. or more, if the GVWR of the vehicle or vehicles being towed is in excess of 10,000 lbs.